joelparkerhenderson/gracenote-api-scripts/README.md

 To start, please see the [Gracenote Developer site and API Explorer tool](http://developer.tmsapi.com/io-docs)

+This demo uses the Gracenote "OnConnect Data Delivery APIs".

 The API provides URIs that look like this:

     http://data.tmsapi.com/v1.1/movies/showings